COVID-19 Energy Map

 More info can be found below.

-Methods for the map are explained in:
+Methods for the COVID-19 map and data analysis:

-Publication.
-Hesselman, Varo, Guyet & Thomson, 'Energy poverty in the COVID-19 era' (2021) Energy Res.
-Soc.
-Sci., https://doi.org/10.1016/j.erss.2021.102246.
+Hesselman, Varo, Guyet & Thomson, 'Energy Poverty in the COVID-19 Era' (2021)

-Acknowledgments.
-The COVID-19 Energy Map project is led by Marlies Hesselman, Anaïs Varo, Rachel Guyet and Harriet Thomson, and developed through cooperation under the EU COST Action CA16232 European Energy Poverty.
-The map has benefitted from inputs and clarifications sought from partners in international networks, including particularly ENGAGER, as well as research assistants, especially from University of Groningen and Sciences Po and Centre International de Formation Européenne.
-In particular we thank Karla Ricalde, David Garcia Torres, José Grabiel Luis Cordova, Karla Cedano Villavicencio, Yanelys Delgado Triana, Asja Rusan, Trim Doli, Srgjan Vidoeski, Nadiya Nair, Mikeal Mengistu, Bagus Alif Widhiwipati, Youmna Hassanein, Tayma Tayfour, Antonia Holzmann, Stephanie Marinova, Alexia-Maria Giakkoupi, Marina Elena Heraclides, Shrey Shrestha, Reet Varma, Radu Cornea, Ada Butnaru, Nguyen Hanh Ha Nguyen, Rolanda Yung-Hoi, Laylan Kurdi, Tomáš Zicho, Jaanika Vainula, Anne Costova, Andrea Rodrigues, Isabella Hoogenhout, Beatrix Szatmari, Harriet Chinneide, Natasha Harte, Muhammad Rafi Raihan Quzwain, Slav Stankov Stankov, Deison Luigi Tuni, Federica Acquaviva.
+European Energy Poverty (ENGAGER).
+The map benefitted from inputs and clarifications sought from partners in international networks, including particularly ENGAGER, as well as research assistants, especially from the University of Groningen and Sciences Po and Centre International de Formation Européenne (CIFE).
+In 2022, Juan Armando Torres Munguía created the new panel dataset and dashboard supported by funding from ENLIGHT/DAAD.
+Major updates on the Google Map platform for the period beyond March 2022 have been provided by Grace Nishikawa with support by Marlies Hesselman for regions with longer-term measures, notably in Asia and Europe until March 2022, and in Latin-America until September 2022.
+Special thanks goes to: Karla Ricalde, David Garcia Torres, José Grabiel Luis Cordova, Karla Cedano Villavicencio, Yanelys Delgado Triana, Asja Rusan, Trim Doli, Srgjan Vidoeski, Nadiya Nair, Mikeal Mengistu, Bagus Alif Widhiwipati, Youmna Hassanein, Tayma Tayfour, Antonia Holzmann, Stephanie Marinova, Alexia-Maria Giakkoupi, Marina Elena Heraclides, Shrey Shrestha, Reet Varma, Radu Cornea, Ada Butnaru, Nguyen Hanh Ha Nguyen, Rolanda Yung-Hoi, Laylan Kurdi, Tomáš Zicho, Jaanika Vainula, Anne Costova, Andrea Rodrigues, Isabella Hoogenhout, Beatrix Szatmari, Harriet Chinneide, Natasha Harte, Muhammad Rafi Raihan Quzwain, Slav Stankov Stankov, Deison Luigi Tuni, Federica Acquaviva, Inmaculada Martínez Zarzoso and Ilse Ruyssen.